-Your visit plan should be comprehensive, clarifying the roles and responsibilities of all visit staff in the management of an emergency.
-It will be a pre-planned response which is set it in motion, at given triggers and is fully understood by all visit leaders and their staff.
+The visit plan should be comprehensive and clearly provide the roles and responsibilities of all visit staff and volunteers in the management of an emergency.
+At given triggers, it is a pre-planned response that is fully understood by all.